CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Topped Out Measure Benchmarks

-CMS is proposing to use a flat benchmarking methodology for certain topped-out measures, specifically those within specialty sets that have limited options and a high number of topped-out measures, where there is a lack of new measure development.
+A flat benchmarking methodology will be used for certain topped-out measures, specifically those within specialty sets that have limited options and a high number of topped-out measures, where there is a lack of new measure development.
 This approach aims to address challenges in meaningful MIPS participation in these areas.
 Each year, CMS will propose the specific measures to which this policy will apply and detail the corresponding benchmarks.

 Performance RateAvailable Points